jbush001/NyuziProcessor/README.md

 MacOS has many of the required packages by default, the exceptions being Imagemagick and SDL.
 To install the remaining packages, I would recommend a package manager like [MacPorts](https://www.macports.org/).
-The command line for that would be:
+The following commands will set up the project:

     sudo port install imagemagick libsdl2